Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD

-In this work, we introduce a novel RR procedure with soft information (RRS) that can be applied to PAM (and QAM) signalling.
-The proposed reconciliation scheme involves Bob disclosing a soft metric that enables Alice to perform soft decoding, without revealing any additional information to Eve beyond the syndrome normally required for error correction.
-We analyze the achievable SKR of the scheme, derive its theoretical bounds, and show that the achievable SKR closely approaches the upper limit, yielding a substantial improvement over RR based exclusively on hard information (RRH for short).
-Finally, we validate the proposed approach through a coded-level implementation using LDPC codes and belief-propagation decoding with PAM-4 and PAM-8 constellations, and assess its performance through numerical simulations, confirming its advantage over RRH.
+For BPSK and QPSK constellations, a soft RR procedure has been proposed by Leverrier \cite{leverrier2009theoretical}, in which Bob discloses the amplitude of the received samples.
+In this case, the amplitude gives no information to a potential eavesdropper (Eve) about Bob's decisions (which depend only on the phase), but enables Alice to perform soft decoding as in the DR scheme (and with the same efficiency).
+Unfortunately, this procedure cannot be extended to general discrete constellations (e.g., QAM), for which disclosing the received amplitude would reveal also relevant information about the key.

-Although the proposed RR procedure mainly targets the described CV-QKD scenario, in this work we analyze the reconciliation problem under the assumption that the only side information available to a potential eavesdropper is that disclosed by Bob over the public channel during reconciliation---namely, the soft metric and the syndrome of the key.
-In this setting, our analysis is sufficient for the computation of the SKR.
-Nevertheless, the analysis can be extended to a more general QKD scenario by taking into account the side information that a potential eavesdropper may gain by tampering with the quantum channel.
+To overcome this issue, in this work: \begin{itemize} \item We introduce a novel RR procedure with soft information (RRS) that can be applied to PAM (and QAM) signaling; \item We analyze the achievable SKR of the scheme without an eavesdropper acting on the quantum channel, derive its theoretical bounds, and show that the achievable SKR closely approaches the upper limit, yielding a substantial improvement over RR based exclusively on hard information (RRH for short); \item We derive a lower bound for the SKR against collective attacks when an eavesdropper is present on the quantum channel.
+Our SKR bound corresponds to a modified version of the Devetak--Winter bound \cite{devetak2005distillation}, where the proposed reconciliation procedure solely improves the MI term between Alice and Bob, leaving the Holevo term between Bob and Eve unchanged; \item We validate the proposed approach through a coded-level implementation using LDPC codes and belief-propagation decoding with 4-PAM and 8-PAM constellations, and assess its performance through numerical simulations, confirming its advantage over RRH; \item We show the advantage of RRS over RRH in terms of SKR in the scenario of collective attacks on a linear quantum channel. \end{itemize} The proposed reconciliation scheme involves Bob disclosing a soft metric that enables Alice to perform soft decoding, without revealing any additional information to Eve beyond the syndrome normally required for error correction.